RogueOneEcho/caesura/COMMANDS.md

   Possible values: `full`, `zoom`

-* `--hard-link` — Should hard links be used when copying files?
+* `--hard-link` — Should files be hard linked instead of copied?

+   Enabling this option requires the source and destination to be on the same filesystem or mounted volume.

    Default: `false`
 * `--no-image-compression` — Should compression of images be disabled?